 This Macbook Pro is the last computer I will use for inditramp.

-This may seem a bit extreme but it has been fermenting for over 3 years now.
+It may be a bit extreme but this thought has been fermenting in my brain for over 3 years now.
 Interacting with the web has changed.
 Any mid-range smartphone is a viable (though not perfect) replacement for a laptop for content creation.
 Smartphones and tablets have always excelled at content consumption but historically they have been poor content creation devices.
 But now with flagship features trickling down to midrange phones this scenario has changed.
 Hardware like AMOLED screens, big batteries, decent cameras, storage over 128GB etc is available in phones that come in under Rs.
 15000.
 I know I prefer well-made smartphone apps over the laptop and browser.
 This shift in both hardware and software enables mid-range smartphones to do most of the heavy lifting that once was a laptop only prerogative.

 So today, when I don’t have electricity and am snowed in with over 18 inches of snow outside I, can still sit outside and work without worrying about when the electricity department decides to repair my snow collapsed wires.
 And this is the advantage of a smartphone work setup – I don’t have to worry if I’m home, on a bikepacking trip or out hiking.